University of Mannheim

 Students at Mannheim have the opportunity for individual travel and the city of Mannheim is a perfect starting point to explore Germany and the rest of Europe.
 It is only a 30-minute train ride away from the Frankfurt International Airport and a short journey from France and Switzerland.

-In the Mannheim academic calendar, the fall semester runs from the end of August to the end of January and the spring semester runs from the beginning of February to the end of July.
-IB students will attend Mannheim during the spring semester.
+In the Mannheim academic calendar, the spring semester runs from the beginning of February to the end of June.

 The International Office holds a Welcome Week for exchange students the week before classes begin each semester.
 In addition, the Business School will also organize orientation events specifically for Business exchange students.